amaann2/Discord_clone_mern/README.md

 - Group chat functionality with admin controls
 - Improved notification system
 - Enhanced video call quality and additional settings
-- unsend chat feature
+- Unsend chat feature
-- unfriend feature
+- Unfriend feature
 - Better UI

 ## Contribute or Share Ideas

 If you have any suggestions or feature ideas, feel free to reach out to me at ansari028amaan@gmail.com.
-Collaboration and feedback are always welcome!
+Collaboration and feedback are always welcome.